 - Watch the Wildlife: Custer State Park is known for its buffalo.
 But, there are many other animals to enjoy.
 We spotted prairie dogs, turkeys, deer, and even donkeys!

 - Marvel at the Rock Formations: Custer State Park boasts many unique rock formations.
-These needle like granite pillars can be viewed from the road.
+These needle-like granite pillars can be viewed from the road.
 But, you’ll want to get out to walk among them.
+So check the many trails in the park.

 - Enjoy the Scenic Drives: The scenic drives in Custer State Park are fantastic.
 The roads wind through the hills and forest through unique tunnels and over beautiful bridges.
 One of my favorite spots was the Needles Eye Tunnel.